kiart-tantasi/league-of-legends-app/README.md

 # About project

-- This is simple to get league of legends data from riot api.
+- This is a simple app to get League of Legends match history from Riot API.
 - Client-side is made with React (CRA)
 - Backend is made with Spring Boot